mdshahadat12/mdshahadat12/README.md

 ### 2. IT Management.
 - Link : <a href="https://github.com/mdshahadat12/Hunter-IT-Project-Client">Client</a> | <a href="https://github.com/mdshahadat12/Hunter-IT-Project-Server">Server</a> | <a href="https://hunter-it.netlify.app/">Live Link</a>
-- Technology : JavaScript, React, Firebase, NodeJS, MongoBD
+- Technology : JavaScript, React, Firebase, NodeJS, MongoDB
 - Feature:
 4. SignIn and SignUp System.
 5. Simple CURD With Node and MongoBD .
 6. You can add Product to Cart
 ### 3. Contest Management.
 - Link : <a href="https://github.com/mdshahadat12/Talent-Hunt-Project-Client">Client</a> | <a href="https://github.com/mdshahadat12/Talent-Hunt-Project-Server">Server</a> | <a href="https://talent-hunt-project.netlify.app">Live Link</a>
-- Technology : JavaScript, React, Stripe, Firebase, NodeJS, MongoBD
+- Technology : JavaScript, React, Stripe, Firebase, NodeJS, MongoDB
 - Feature:
 4. Admin Role.
 5. Payment System.